amanikhalid/BackupSQL/BackupSQL.md

  - Not suitable as a foundation for log or differential backups.

  **Real-World Scenario: Make a backup before implementing a significant update to the hospital management system.**

+ **5.File/Filegroup Backup**

+ Use of File/Filegroup Backup: Big databases with several filegroups.

+ It contains certain files or filegroups.

+ **Pros:**

+ - permits partial restores and backups.

+ - beneficial for VLDBs.

+ **Cons:**

+ - difficult to handle.

+ - calls for thorough recovery procedures.

+ **A university database with distinct filegroups for departments and faculties is an example of a real-world scenario.**